rackerlabs/docs-developer-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

   written to the mem-table after it is written to the commit log.
 For a single-column family, there might be multiple mem-tables.

-- **SSTable**: Data is flushed to to this disk file from a mem-table when the contents reach a threshold value.
+- **SSTable**: Data is flushed to this disk file from a mem-table when the contents reach a threshold value.

 - **Bloom filter**: A quick, nondeterministic algorithm for testing whether an